TaylorShards/Shakumatic/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) <!-- Link to your LICENSE file -->

 A web-based calculator for determining the embouchure and finger hole positions for a transverse flute based on acoustic principles.
-This project is a modernized implementation (**NG - Next Generation**) of calculation methods widely used by instrument makers and enthusiasts, preserving valuable acoustic modeling techniques in an accessible format.
+This project is a modernized implementation (**Next Generation**) of calculation methods widely used by instrument makers and enthusiasts, preserving valuable acoustic modeling techniques in an accessible format.

-## 🌐 Live Demo
+## 🌐 Online version

-Check out the live Flutomat app here:
+Check out the Flutomat here:  (works in landscape view on the phone) 👉 [https://unityrobot.github.io/Flutomat/](https://unityrobot.github.io/Flutomat/)
-👉 [https://unityrobot.github.io/Flutomat/](https://unityrobot.github.io/Flutomat/)

 ## Features